 Stacked Boulder Retaining Walls

 Stacked boulder walls are a practical solution to changes in the grade of your landscape.
 There are a wide range of architectural backdrops which lend themselves to the design of stacked mountain boulders.
 Boulders are found naturally in the rural landscape around the mountains of WNC, and can often be harvested onsite around your property.
 Water drains naturally in and around these large boulders, which ends up elevating a drainage system that’s in place or being installed.
 Our professionals have the long-term advantage of working with these products and can guarantee your lasting enjoyment.

-If you are or have been thinking about constructing a retaining wall on your property, then don’t hesitate to give the pros at Lawn-N-Order Landscaping a call.
+If you are or have been thinking about constructing a retaining wall on your property, do not hesitate to contact us and Schedule A Consultation.
 We are a fully licensed landscape construction company capable of handling your retaining wall project.
-Contact us today to schedule a consultation with our licensed professional landscape contractor.